-- 1. Significant nexus findings for non-RPW that has no adjacent wetlands and flows directly or indirectly into TNWs.
-Explain findings of presence or absence of significant nexus below, based on the tributary itself, then go to Section III.D: - 2.
+- Significant nexus findings for non-RPW that has no adjacent wetlands and flows directly or indirectly into TNWs.
+Explain findings of presence or absence of significant nexus below, based on the tributary itself, then go to Section III.D:Ephemeral streams convey stormwater to nearby by streams and wetlands. - 2.
 Significant nexus findings for non-RPW and its adjacent wetlands, where the non-RPW flows directly or indirectly into TNWs.
 Explain findings of presence or absence of significant nexus below, based on the tributary in combination with all of its adjacent wetlands, then go to Section III.D: - 3.
 Significant nexus findings for wetlands adjacent to an RPW but that do not directly abut the RPW.
-Explain findings of presence or absence of significant nexus below, based on the tributary in combination with all of its adjacent wetlands, then go to Section III.D:
+Explain findings of presence or absence of significant nexus below, based on the tributary in combination with all of its adjacent wetlands, then go to Section III.D: The wetlands reduce the amount of pollutants reach a downstream TNW and within the 100-year floodplain.